janvmusic/Learning/data-intensive-apps/chapter8.md

 **NTP** => Network Time Protocol

 **Smearing** => The best way of handling leap seconds may be to make NTP servers "lie", by performing the leap second adjustment gradually over the course of the day.

+**Fencing** => A technique that ensures that the lock or lease is still valid.
+It does through a special key that increments every time a lock/lease is granted.